Computers in Business

 Entrepreneurship and Business

-This module presents a formal analysis of entrepreneurship in theory and practice leading on to a consideration of creativity and business concept generation.
-You will have 11 two-hour lectures with the module concluding with the practical application of these theories and concepts in a business planning and business concept presentation.
+Th module presents a formal analysis of entrepreneurship in theory and practice leading on to a consideration of creativity and business concept generation.
+The module concludes with the practical application of these theories and concepts in business planning and business concept presentation.

 Insurance in a Risky World